 - Keep up to date on the development of the International Standards for the Assessment of Cocoa Quality and Flavour via their website.
 For more information about the International Standards, contact Brigitte Laliberté, Cocoa of Excellence Programme Coordinator at Bioversity International: email@example.com.

 Food safety certification

-It is very important for producers to follow good agricultural practices to ensure food safety.
+As food safety is a top priority in all EU food sectors, you can expect many buyers to request extra guarantees from you, such as the implementation of product-specific quality standards and Quality Management Systems (QMS) regarding the production and handling processes.
+For cocoa beans, it is very important that producers follow good agricultural practices to ensure food safety.
 The main standards in this area are provided by GLOBALG.A.P.
-They are voluntary standards for the certification of agricultural production processes that provide safe and traceable products.
+These are voluntary standards for the certification of agricultural production processes that provide safe and traceable products.

 Corporate Social Responsibility